TrustSight-io/tokentracker/README.md

 A Golang module for tracking token usage and calculating pricing for API calls to various LLM providers (Gemini, Claude, OpenAI).

+## Status

+✅ Initialized and ready for usage.
+This project provides a comprehensive solution for tracking token usage and calculating costs across multiple LLM providers.

 ## Features

 - Token counting for text and chat messages